Introducing the not-so-secret weapon of successful SEO strategies: long-tail keywords.

 Method 3: Google Ads Keyword Planner

-Now, let’s explore another fantastic tool that can help you uncover long-tail keywords: Google Ads Keyword Planner
+Now, let’s explore another fantastic tool that can help you uncover long-tail keywords: Google Ads Keyword Planner.

 Here’s a step-by-step guide on how to make the most of this powerful tool:

-1. Sign in to your Google Ads account and go to Tools > Keyword Planner:
+- Sign in to your Google Ads account and go to Tools > Keyword Planner:

 Before you can start your long-tail keyword journey, you’ll need to sign in to your Google Ads account.
 Don’t have one?
-No problem – it’s free to create an account, and you don’t need to run any ads or pay anything.
+No problem – it’s free to create an account, and you don’t need to run any ads or pay anything. - Choose the option “Discover new keywords” and enter a head keyword or a website URL:

 With Google Ads Keyword Planner, you can either input a head keyword or a website URL related to your niche or topic.
 You can even enter multiple keywords or URLs separated by commas.
-Talk about flexibility!
+Talk about flexibility! - Filter and sort the keyword suggestions:

 Now that you have a list of keyword suggestions, it’s time to narrow it down.
 Use the filters and sorting options on the left sidebar to filter by search volume range, competition level, CPC range, etc. You can also sort by relevance, average monthly searches, competition, and more.
-Your perfect long-tail keywords are just a few clicks away!
+Your perfect long-tail keywords are just a few clicks away! - Select the long-tail keywords that are relevant and specific to your niche or topic and add them to your plan:

 Found some long-tail keyword gold?
 Great!
 Check the boxes next to the keywords that are relevant and specific to your niche or topic, and click on the “Add keywords” button on the top left corner.